Application cycle for 2018/19 will open on Mid-November.

 Go to the seventh section and submit the application prior to the published deadline.
 You should receive a notification that the application is submitted.

 All applications must be completed through the eServices online application module.
 Check the requirements for each scholarship or program to which you are applying and upload all documents to your singular application.

 CAP Grade: This item should autopopulate.
 If it does not appear to populate, submit application, (you may get warnings the application is not complete), exit the application and then return to the module.
 Your grade should now be filled.
 Notify Cadet Programs at CadetInvest@capnhq.gov if it does not.

 Resume: You may include a document in resume format, not longer than 2 pages, detailing any academic, community or CAP activities not addressed on previous tabs of this application.
 Please include a statement about your future goals.
 If applying for a flying scholarship, include any relevant aeronautical experiences, including those outside of CAP.

-Flight Plan: If you are applying for a flight scholarship, include a statement describing how you will spend your scholarship, to include your flight training plan (where you will fly, the name of the FBO/CFI, how often you will fly, when you will begin and end your training, etc.).
+Flight Plan: If you are applying for a flight scholarship or program, include a statement describing how you will spend your scholarship, to include your flight training plan (where you will fly, the name of the FBO/CFI, how often you will fly, when you will begin and end your training, etc.).